 Allowing the limited mains capacity to provide the primary source of power to the critical areas; areas deemed non-critical were supported directly via temporary generators with the majority supported via a duty/standby application.

 MEMS received the initial call to provide support based on an existing relationship with central Government developed over previous years trading.
 A project manager was assigned to oversee the project on MEMS behalf and work with site contractors to find a fast and effective solution to enable the hospital to open in the quickest timeframe possible.

-Within days of the initial call, MEMS supplied and installed a combined 21,850kVA of temporary power with machines ranging from 100 to 1250kVA, over 25 kilometres of temporary cable and multiple distribution boards, changeover panels and a vast quantity of cable covers and heras fence panels.
+Within days of the initial call, MEMS supplied and installed a combined 21,850kVA of temporary power with machines ranging from 100 kVA to 1250kVA generators, over 25 kilometres of temporary cable and multiple distribution boards, changeover panels and a vast quantity of cable covers and heras fence panels.